hypered/smart-design/README.md

 This repository is a playground to experiment with a design system for Hypered, based on the work done by Mono for Smart.
 There is already the beginning of a Hypered design system (e.g. at `hypered.design`), mainly based on Tachyons.
-Using this repository brings a BEM+ITCSS approach.
+Using this repository brings a BEM+ITCSS approach instead.

 This repository contains (contained) the design system website hosted at <a href="https://design.smart.coop/">design.smart.coop</a>.
 This site describes